vrubleg/soundkeeper/ReadMe.txt

 Sine and noise stream parameters:
 - F is frequency.
 Default: 1Hz.
 Applicable for the Sine only.
 - A is amplitude.
 Default: 1%.
+If you want to use inaudible noise, set it to 0.1%.
 - L is length of sound (in seconds).
 Default: infinite.
 - W is waiting time between sounds if L is set.
 Use to enable periodic sound.
 - T is transition or fading time.
 Default: 0.1 second.